Can Psychological Problems Cause ED And Libido Problems?

 This lengthy struggle is likely to cause several imbalances in your body and brain.

-Scientific research has shown that this may result in hormonal imbalances for instance.
+Scientific research has shown that this may result in hormonal imbalances.
 Meaning, you may produce more of some hormones than you should, and less of others.

-Research has also shown that psychological disorders can make your body produce more free radicals.
+Research has also shown that psychological disorders can make your body produce more of what is called free radicals.

 And research has demonstrated that a psychological disorder can also change the composition of neurotransmitters in your brain.

 The body is an incredibly delicate and fine-tuned system of millions of parts.
-So if you have any of these imbalances, this may cause certain systems or functions to stop working optimally.
+And if you have any of these imbalances, this may cause certain systems or functions to stop working optimally.

 We don’t always understand which imbalances impact what functions.
 Because we simply don’t have full understanding of the human body.